Johanna-cs/Johanna-cs/README.md

 - 👯 I’m looking to collaborate on great projects or in a very cool start up !
 - 🐎 I’m presently working on a PWA named Caval Cloud, with React.js and Node.js
-- 💬 Javascript --> React & Node
+- 💬 Javascript speaker !
 - :sunflower: Growing with an everyday coding training.
 - :books: My book-partner reading is [Tout Javascript 2ed.](https://livre.fnac.com/a13991951/Olivier-Hondermarck-Tout-JavaScript) and its [website guide](https://www.toutjavascript.com/main/index.php3).
 - :art: CSS enthousiast and Web Design lover